Trump, in Super Bowl Sunday interview, slams 'very rigid' Pelosi, reveals troops' mission in Iraq

 "I disagree with them.
 I have intel people, but that doesn't mean I have to agree.
 President Bush had intel people that said Saddam Hussein, in Iraq, had nuclear weapons --had all sorts of weapons of mass destruction.
 Guess what?
 Those intel people didn't know what the hell they were doing, and they got us tied up in a war that we should have never been in.
 And we've spent seven trillion dollars in the Middle East and we have lost lives," Trump said.

 The president stuck to his previous commitment to pull all 2,000 U.S. troops out of Syria, but indicated that he could change his mind quickly.
+Senate Republicans joined Democrats last week in formally rebuking Trump's Syria policy.

 "We'll come back if we have to," Trump said.
 He added that troops there are currently in the process of coming home or redeploying to Iraq.